-Unlike travesties such as the Intellivision Super Graphics hogwash (merely clever programming of the same hardware), the Tomy "3-D" cartridges really are internally different and require additional addressing lines due to their larger 32K ROMs; the Pyuuta only offered 14-bit addressing and these require 15-bit.
-To be played in the original Japanese Pyuuta, the Game Adaptor (above) is required to enable the extra addressing line.
-In fact, if you have a 3-D cartridge plugged in the Pyuuta, the Pyuuta can't even start up!
-The Pyuuta Jr. does not need the adaptor and neither does the Pyuuta Mark II or the American Tomy Tutor, but based on chronology the original Grandstand Tutor probably does.
+Unlike travesties such as the Intellivision Super Graphics hogwash (merely clever programming of the same hardware), the Tomy "3-D" cartridges really are internally different and require additional addressing lines due to their larger 32K ROMs; the Pyuuta and American Tutor only offer 14-bit addressing and these require 15-bit.
+To be played in the American Tutor and the original Japanese Pyuuta, the Game Adaptor (above) is required to enable the extra addressing line.
+The Pyuuta Jr. does not need the adaptor and neither does the Pyuuta Mark II, but based on chronology the original Grandstand Tutor probably does.

 Like the other Japanese cartridges, these sold for 4800 yen.
 It is believed that Gajigoji and Jack In The Box are (supposed to be) "3-D" games too based on their chronology, despite being unreleased.